FixelAlgorithmsTeam/fixel/_posts/2018-07-30-luminosity-mask-002.md

 #### Grayscale Color Space - `Dot Gain 20%`

-This scetion shows results when Photoshop is using its default settings (Grayscale Color Space - `Dot Gain 20%`) as we assume this is what most users will encounter.
+This section shows results when Photoshop is using its default settings (Grayscale Color Space - `Dot Gain 20%`) as we assume this is what most users will encounter.

 #### Grayscale Color Space - `sGray`

-This scetion shows results when Photoshop is configured correctly.
+This section shows results when Photoshop is configured correctly.

-[Show each of the 15 Luminosity Masks - Photoshop vs. Theory] [Show Photoshop's artifacts]
+[Show each of the 15 Luminosity Masks - Photoshop vs. Theory]

+[Show Photoshop's artifacts]

 ## Suggested Solution